osoc24/loama/loama/README.md

 # LOAMA

-This is the actual Access Management App, written in Vue.
+LOAMA is a Linked Open Access Management App, written in Vue.

 ## IDP Provider